FBI says it interviewed FedEx mass shooter last year - WTMJ

 “As we pray for the families of all affected, we must work urgently to enact commonsense gun violence prevention laws to save lives & prevent this suffering,” the Democratic leader said in a tweet.

-A witness said he was working inside the building when he heard several gunshots in rapid succession.
+A FedEx employee said he was working inside the building Thursday night when he heard several gunshots in rapid succession.

 “I see a man come out with a rifle in his hand and he starts firing and he starts yelling stuff that I could not understand,” Levi Miller told WTHR-TV.
 “What I ended up doing was ducking down to make sure he did not see me because I thought he would see me and he would shoot me.”